bueler/sia-fve/petsc/grn/steadyfinemcb/README.md

     $ ./setup1500m.sh

-To view the resulting files do
+To view the resulting files do something like this:

     $ ncecat mcb1500mS?.nc foo.nc && ncview foo.nc && rm foo.nc

-Do
+Do the runs:

-    $ ./study.sh
+    $ ./study1500m.sh